jackdewinter/pymarkdown/newdocs/src/user-guide.md

 returns a non-zero code to indicate that at least one application error occurred.

 This flag is designed to improve robustness when scanning large sets of files.
-For example, near the end of a testing cycle, a new rule triggered an unexpected `AssertionError` on two documentation files.
+For example, near the end of a testing cycle, a new Rule Plugin triggered an unexpected `AssertionError` on two documentation files.
 Using `--continue-on-error`, we were able to complete scanning all other files, confirm the scope of the problem, and still get a non-zero return code while planning a fix for those specific documents.

+#### Logging

 ##### --log-level with --log-file (logging)